Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-We compare the circuit complexities of the generalized YK decoder, the Petz-like decoder, and the algorithmic implementation of the original Petz recovery map \cite{gilyen2022petzmap}.
-In the comparison, we use the number of qubits in each system instead of the dimensions.
-Specifically, we denote the number of qubits in $A$, $B$, $C$, $D$, and $E$ by $k$, $e$, $n_{\rm in}$, $n_{\rm out}$, and $\kappa$, respectively.
-See Table~\ref{fig: qubits number} as well.
+We compare the circuit complexities of the generalized YK decoder, the Petz-like decoder, and the algorithmic implementation of the original Petz recovery map~\cite{gilyen2022petzmap}.
+We derive a simple criterion that ensures the generalized YK decoder has smaller complexity compared to the Petz-like decoder.
+We also demonstrate that the Petz-like decoder has substantially smaller complexity than the algorithmic implementation of the original Petz recovery map~\cite{gilyen2022petzmap}.

+In the comparison, we sometimes use the number of qubits in each system instead of the dimensions.
+We denote the number of qubits in $A$, $B$, $C$, $D$, and $E$ by $k$, $b$, $n_{\rm in}$, $n_{\rm out}$, and $\kappa$, respectively.
+See Table~\ref{fig: qubits number}.
 Note that $\kappa$ is the logarithm of the number of the Kraus operators of the channel $\cF^{AB \rightarrow D}$, i.e., $\kappa = \log d_E = \log(\#\text{Kraus ops.})$.
-This number depends on how the channel is dilated.
-As we are interested in minimizing the complexity, we take the minimum possible number of Kraus operators in the comparison below.
+While this number depends on how the channel is dilated, we take the minimum possible number of Kraus operators in the comparison below, as we are interested in minimizing the complexity.

-We here compare the complexity of the generalized YK decoder and that of the Petz-like decoder.
-As explained in Sec.~\ref{sec: det GYK}, the number $t$ is the significant factor in the complexity.
-We denote the numbers $t$ for the generalized YK decoder and for the Petz-like decoder by $t_{\, \rm gYK}$ and $t_{\, \rm Pl}$, respectively.
+We first compare the complexity of the generalized YK decoder with that of the Petz-like decoder.
+As explained in~\ref{sec: det GYK}, the number $t$ is the significant factor in the complexity.
+We denote the numbers $t$ for the generalized YK decoder and for the Petz-like decoder by $t_{ \rm gYK}$ and $t_{ \rm Pl}$, respectively.
 That is,

-See Eq.~(\ref{eq: condition for t GYK}) and Eq.~(\ref{eq: condition for t IPM}).
-Comparing $t_{\, \rm gYK}$ and $t_{\, \rm Pl}$, we find that
+See Eq.~\eqref{eq: condition for t GYK} and Eq.~\eqref{eq: condition for t IPM}.
+Comparing $t_{ \rm gYK}$ and $t_{ \rm Pl}$, we find that

-The left-hand side of Eq.~(\ref{eq: boundary of comp}) is given by the number $k$ of qubits that the sender intends to transmit and the number $e$ of pre-shared ebits.
+The left-hand side of the right condition in Eq.~\eqref{eq: boundary of comp} is given by the number of logical qubits $k$ that the sender intends to transmit and the number of pre-shared ebits $b$.
 On the other hand, the right-hand side depends on the quantities $\kappa$ and $n_{\rm out}$ that are the properties of the channel $\cF^{AB \rarr D}$.
-To better understand the condition~(\ref{eq: boundary of comp}), we below consider a couple of explicit instances, in which we assume an isometric encoder for convenience.
-In these cases, $\kappa$ corresponds to the number of Kraus operators of the noisy channel $\cN^{C \rarr D}$.
+To better understand the condition in Eq.~\eqref{eq: boundary of comp}, we consider a couple of concrete instances below, assuming an isometric encoder for simplicity.
+In these cases, $\kappa$ corresponds to the logarithm of the number of Kraus operators of the noisy channel~$\cN^{C \rarr D}$.